• Home

 We were told that the very beginning of the Rongai Route may change slightly as it currently passes through several farming areas in the cultivated forest and it will begin at a different spot; however, these changes will be minor and will only affect the very beginning of the hike.

-We did the Rongai route in 6 days/5 nights but some companies or hikers may prefer to do it in 7 days/6night to include an extra day for acclimatization which may increase chances of summiting.
-We’ve also seen the route offered for 5 days/4 nights by a couple of budget companies which we’d strongly advise against as although the first few days of hiking are short and relatively easy, the altitude gain is quite a bit and your chances of altitude sickness and not being able to summit are much greater if you try to do this in less than 6 days/5 nights.
+We did the Rongai route in 6 days/5 nights but some companies or hikers may prefer to do it in 7 days/6 nights to include an extra day for acclimatization which may increase chances of summiting.
+We’ve also seen the route offered for 5 days/4 nights by a couple of budget companies which we’d strongly advise against, as although the first few days of hiking are short and relatively easy, the altitude gain is quite a bit and your chances of altitude sickness and not being able to summit are much greater if you try to do this in less than 6 days/5 nights.

 We had a long drive from our hotel The African Tulip in Arusha to the beginning of the Rongai Route, which took about 4 hours.
 We had to first stop at the Marangu gate to get our permits and then we had to drive almost 2 more hours to reach the beginning of the Rongai Route which is close to the Kenya-Tanzania border.

-Originally we had planned to begin our Mount Kilimanjaro climb a day earlier after passing through the Kenya-Tanzania border at Loitokitok which is near the beginning of the Rongai route, but Jessica had started running a fever a day before the initial climb date and having reactions to the yellow fever vaccination so we delayed the climb a day to give her time to recover and traveled from Arusha instead.
+Originally we had planned to begin our Mount Kilimanjaro climb a day earlier after passing through the Kenya-Tanzania border at Loitokitok which is near the beginning of the Rongai route, but I had started running a fever a day before the initial climb date and having reactions to the yellow fever vaccination so we delayed the climb a day to give me time to recover and traveled from Arusha instead.

 Once we were at the Rongai gate, we parked and our guide Salim had us sign in and gave us lunch boxes to eat under a covered picnic area.
 A few other climbing groups were also here eating lunch.
 This was our first introduction to the lunch boxes in Tanzania and we learned that they are typically quite generous and good.